Fierté Montréal: COVID era

 In 2020, due to the COVID-19 pandemic in Canada, the traditional Fierté Montréal festival was cancelled; in its place, organizers presented a digital program of online events over the internet.
 The events included a special virtual edition of the annual Drag Superstars show, featuring prerecorded video performances by all of the competing queens from the first season of Canada's Drag Race.
 Competitor Rita Baga, known as Jean-François Guèvremont when not on stage, is Fierté Montréal's director of programming.

 Montreal Pride 2022

 Cancellation

 In 2022, the planned parade was cancelled just a few hours before it was set to begin, with organizers blaming a lack of volunteer security staff due to COVID.
 Despite the cancellation of the official parade, however, over 1,000 attendees began their own impromptu march along the parade route.

 WorldPride 2023

-Montreal Pride submitted an application to the InterPride committee to host WorldPride in 2023; however, its bid was not successful, with the event being awarded to Sydney, Australia.
+Montreal Pride submitted an application to the InterPride committee to host WorldPride in 2023; although the bid launched with heavy municipal backing, it was marred by multiple controversies, including the invitation of then-premier François Legault and the domestic censorship scandal in 2019.
+Just two months later, on October 20, 2019 in the delegate vote in Athens, Greece, delegates awarded the event to Sydney, Australia, in a 60% landslide vote.
+Media analysis noted that "the InterPride decision shows that if Fierté Montréal wants to play on the world stage, it needs to do a better job at home.
+It is easy to wave a flag and march down the street, but real inclusion takes work."